yafiet231/AirBnB_clone/README.md

 cd AirBnB_clone
 ```
 - Run the console.py file with: "./console.py" or "python console.py"
-- And finallyType "help" in the console for documentation.
+- And finally type "help" in the console for documentation.

 Interactive Mode
 ```bash